rsignell/recipes/grandmas_potatoes.md

 * Once the large chunks of potatoes are basically completely gone, add in the Sichuan pepper powder and the scallion greens.
 Mix and mash for ~30 seconds.
 * Heat off, out.
 * Optionally drizzle your chili oil or the Laoganma on top, quantity depending on your tastes.
 I personally like topping with about 2 tbsp of chili oil.

+## Suancai facsimile
+* one 10.5 oz pack of Three Elephant Pickled Mustard Greens: (Thai-style Dưa Cải Chua), drained.
+* 2 T of Fan Sao Guang (饭扫光) Preserved Pickled Mustard: (Sichuan-style oil-preserved condiment).

+To get close to the flavor and texture needed for the mashed potatoes, follow these steps:

+Prep the Greens: Take the Three Elephant greens out of the bag and rinse them thoroughly to remove the excess brine.
+Squeeze them as dry as possible with your hands or a kitchen towel.

+Chop Finely: Mince the greens into very small pieces (3–5 mm).

+Dry-Sear: Put the chopped greens into a dry pan over medium heat.
+Stir-fry them for 3–5 minutes without oil to cook off the excess moisture.
+This firms up the texture and mimics the "dry-fermented" style.

+Combine: Once the greens look matte and slightly shriveled, add a tablespoon of oil and 1–2 tablespoons of the Fan Sao Guang (the jarred stuff).
+Sauté them together for another minute.

+The Three Elephant greens will provide the acidity, and the Fan Sao Guang will provide the spice, oil, and depth that the Yunnan variety usually has.